roytang/blog/content/post/2020/06/why-twitter/index.md

 ---
 title: "Why Twitter?"
 slug: why-twitter
-date: 2020-06-02
+date: 2020-06-08
 tags:
 - tech life
 dontinlinephotos: true
 ---

-Alright so someone responded to [yesterday's post](/2020/05/quitting-facebook/) asking why I'm quitting facebook but keeping Twitter.
+Alright so someone responded to [my previous post on quitting facebook](/2020/05/quitting-facebook/) asking why I'm quitting facebook but keeping Twitter.
 This is a fair question; after all, Twitter also makes its money off targetted advertising, can also get you addicted to engagement (likes/RTs), the Twitter app can also be dumb, and there can also be a lot of toxic people on this platform.

 So here are my reasons for keeping Twitter, and you may also get some tips for improving your twitter experience: